The industry is rethinking its approach to safety because its workers are more likely to die from overdoses than those in other occupations.

 Injuries in construction are more common than in other fields.
 The work is often stressful and heavy on workers’ bodies, making them susceptible to injury and more likely to seek medical attention for pain relief.

 In many cases, workers carry heavy tool bags and spend prolonged periods bending or kneeling.
 One-third of construction workers have muscle or bone ailments, making them three times more likely to be prescribed opioids for pain.
-They also typically do not receive paid sick leave, which could make opioids an option for returning to work quickly.
+They also typically do not receive paid sick leave, which might make opioids an option for returning to work quickly.

 Construction work tends to be cyclical, which increases the pressure to work whenever possible.
 Once a project is finished, a worker may not know when the next one will come.
 Wayne Russell, a 32-year-old construction worker from New Jersey, has been out of work since November.